 There’s an easy way to defeat this tactic.
 Just carry your second set of keys with you, which you’re likely to do anyway since you’re thinking of trading the car in.
 Get up and walk away, telling the salesperson to call you when they find your keys or you’ll expect a replacement for the key that they lost.
 Often, your key will magically reappear, but it’s still a good time to walk away from the negotiation for a while.

-It’s always a good idea to keep each of the components of a car buying separate.
-When you have a trade-in, it can be difficult to do.
-The salesperson will usually try to keep you focused on the monthly car payment, but you’ll want to focus on the new or used car’s purchase price, the trade-in offer, and the financing deal – but keep them separated.
+It can be difficult but you should try to keep the trade-in, financing, and purchase price of a new vehicle separate.
+The salesperson will usually try to keep you focused on the monthly car payment, but you’ll want to focus on the new or used car’s purchase price, the trade-in offer, and the financing deal.
+Keep them separated.
 When they are all mixed together, it’s easy to move something from one box to another and make it appear that you’re getting a good deal.

 Your best bet is to take a notepad with you to track each of those components.
 By researching a fair purchase price and the value of your trade before you start shopping at dealers, you can be confident in advocating for the deal you should get.
 By having a pre-approved financing offer from a bank, credit union, or another lender, the dealer will have a benchmark to beat if they want to make your new loan.